Mahtab-Shabani/B.S.c-Project-Druge-Store-Managment-System/README.md

 # B.S.c-Project-Druge-Store-Managment-System

-A Project Report
+**A Project Report**

-Presented to: Department of Information Technology and Communication, Faculty of Engineering, Payame Noor University Golpayegan
+*Presented to: Department of Information Technology and Communication, Faculty of Engineering, Payame Noor University Golpayegan*

-In Partial Fulfillment of the Requirement for the degree of Bachelor of Science in Software Engineering
+*In Partial Fulfillment of the Requirement for the degree of Bachelor of Science in Software Engineering*

-By:
+By: **Mahtab Shabani**
-#### Mahtab Shabani
-#### November 2010
+, November 2010

 We implement this system with a three-layer architecture.
 SQL SERVER is used for processing, storing, and retrieving data.